 - The Peter-Pan Technique

-Peter-pan step is almost similar to cross-step.
-But it will take more time to learn and will add some fascinating aspect to your dance.
+Peter-pan step is almost similar to the cross-step.
+But it will take more time to learn and will add some fascinating aspects to your dance.

 In this step, move your front foot straightforwardly.
 After this, glide it back to the middle of the board and then eventually towards the edge.